|Phase I||Phase II|

 What funding is anticipated for the project?
 If the project needs federal funding when will VTA submit an application?

-Funding for this project is planned through multiple revenue streams including: the 2000 Measure A, half-cent sales tax at $1.0 billion, the State of California and its Traffic Congestion Relief Program (TCRP) at $160 million, federal grants including the New Starts program at approximately $1.5 billion, the 2016 Measure B, half-cent sales tax at $1.5 billion, and a maximum of $750 million from the Cap and Trade Program.
-VTA submitted an application to enter into New Starts Project Development for Phase II in March 2016.
+Funding for this project is planned through multiple revenue streams including: the 2000 Measure A half-cent sales tax at $1.0 billion, the State of California and its Traffic Congestion Relief Program (TCRP) at $160 million, the State of California and its Transit and Intercity Rail Capital Program (TIRCP) at $750 million, Regional Measure 3 at $375 million, and federal grants including the Expedited Project Delivery (EPD) Pilot Program at approximately $1.5 billion.
+VTA submitted an application to enter into the EPD Pilot Program for Phase II in November 2018.

 How is VTA engaging with the cities and other stakeholders?

-VTA has had a long standing partnership with the cities.
+VTA has had a long-standing partnership with the cities.
 This includes coordination with city staff within the departments of Planning, Engineering and Public Works.
-This relationship and partnership will continue throughout the environmental process and engineering and construction.
-VTA has also established Community Working Groups (CWGs) for each of the Phase II stations – Alum Rock/28th Street, Downtown, Diridion and Santa Clara – to better engage members of the community and inform the project planning and delivery processes.
+This relationship and partnership will continue throughout engineering and construction.
+VTA has also established Community Working Groups (CWGs) for each of the Phase II station areas – Alum Rock/28th Street, Downtown San José-Diridon, and Santa Clara – to better engage members of the community and inform the project planning and delivery processes.

 How can I learn more about the project?

-VTA intends to engage the community throughout the environmental and New Starts funding process.
+VTA intends to engage the community throughout the project.
 There will be several opportunities to attend public meetings on various aspects of the project.
 Additionally, you can contact VTA’s Community Outreach team with questions about the project.
-VTA strives to provide timely, pertinent project information and respond to project inquiries or concerns via the project hotline at (408) 934-2662 or email email@example.com.
+VTA strives to provide timely, pertinent project information and respond to project inquiries or concerns via the project hotline at (408) 321-7575 or email firstname.lastname@example.org.